melikeey/Kotlin-Coroutines-Tabs-Example/README.md

 # Kotlin-Caroutines-Tabs-Example
-This is tabs and caroutines example with Kotlin.
+This is tabs and coroutines example with Kotlin.

-It downloads images and handles errors with caroutines
+It downloads images and handles errors with coroutines

 ## Libraries